Are electric cars expensive to insure?

-Electric cars can save you money on refuelling and they’re great for the planet – but people still hesitate to buy them.
-Concerns like where to charge on long journeys, the cost of the vehicles, and the cost of insurance are common.
-But the good news is that people are innovating quickly, and it’s becoming easier to be the owner of an electric car.
-Some of the concerns are now much less of an issue.
+Electric cars can save you money on fuel because they run on electricity and don’t produce exhaust fumes – but people still hesitate to buy them.
+Concerns like where to charge on long journeys, the cost to buy the vehicles and insurance are common.

 These factors include driving experience, claims history, and – of course – the performance of the vehicle as well as the anticipated cost of repairs to that vehicle if it becomes involved in an accident or gets stolen.